ndbaker1/CS6375-Machine-Learning/project1/Report.md

 	* f1_score:       0.9774436090225566

 \newpage
+# Hyper-parameter Tuning

+## LR Penalty (Lambda)

+To find the best `lambda` for the LR algorithm I ran tests with different values on a logarithmic scale from `0.0001` to `0.1`.
+After training an LR model with each of these parameters using a 70/30 split of the training set, I would compare their accuracy with the validation portion and take the parameter from the highest scoring model.

+## SGDClassifier

+The SGDClassifier takes an `alpha` parameter which I tuned using the `GridSearchCV` and passing a logarithmic search space from `0.001` to `10`.

 # Questions

 1. Which data representation and algorithm combination yields the best performance (measured in terms of the accuracy, precision, recall and F1 score) and why?